Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 An alternative is to use G-Code with IJK tool vectors, which can be used with G0/G1.

 There is a singularity, e.g. in AC mode for A at 0 degrees.
 This angle must be avoided, because at 0 degrees the C axis "wants" to rotate by 180 degrees instantly for specific movements, which is not possible (infinite velocity).
-In practice, the choosen solution is to A remain in the bigger degree range without crossing 0, often being negative angles.
+In practice, the choosen solution is to A remain in the bigger degree range without crossing 0.
+Usually, there is a selection box in the CAM to choose angle preference positive/negative.

 # no orientation
 Every object has an orientation, but it is meant here that the orienation is not controlled by firmware, because the robot endpoint has an orientation which cannot be changed.